We're All in the Lab Now

 Taste and Exploration as the Compass

-Because the frontier is jagged, you can no longer rely solely on process to guarantee quality.
-AI can follow a process perfectly and still produce the wrong result.
+Because the frontier is jagged and the market is moving - but software development is faster, you can no longer rely solely on process to guarantee quality.
 This is where intuition and taste become critical.
+Can you make good bets?

 In the lab, the team is not just checking boxes against a spec.
 They are navigating the frontier and using their judgment to decide when the output is “magic” and when it is “trash.”
 You can’t legislate taste in a handbook; you can only cultivate it in an experimental environment.
 Companies that try to operate like a rigid factory in 2026 will be overrun by competitors who operate as organic learning machines.